instructure/instructure-ui/packages/ui-tabs/src/components/Tabs/README.md

 describes: Tabs
 ---

-Accessible Tab component.
+Accessible Tabs component.
 You can use the TAB key to focus the component and arrow keys to navigate between panels of content.
 To set a default panel that should be selected on initial render set the `defaultSelectedIndex`.

 To restrict the width of the `<Tabs/>`, use the `size` prop.
 Add space around the entire component using the `margin` prop.
 Adjust the padding around the panel content via `padding` (default is `small`).
 Restrict the height of the panel using `minHeight` or `maxHeight`.
 Finally, switch the text alignment of the panel content with `textAlign`.